mevenG/PPM2BuetoothController/README.md

    - Displays actual output values sent to the gamepad
    - Indicates mode (LINEAR/CENTERED) and inversion status for each channel
    - Shows BLE connection status
+   - **Displays loaded configuration**: Prints the loaded calibration and optimal parameters at startup.

 3. **Example debug output:**
    ```